celadari/json-logic-scala/docs/_posts/concept-of-types.md

 |   "array"      |    `Array`      |  yes  |
 |   "map"      |    `Map`      |  yes  |

-Higher Types require "paramType" field to be defined in json.
+Higher Types require `paramType` field to be defined in json.

-**This means that if you stick to those codenames for Type annotation in your json, you can simply use default `Serializer`/`Deserializer` to parse/unparse your json.**
+**Key takeaway**: If you stick to those codenames for Type annotation in your JSON, you can simply use the default `Serializer` and `Deserializer` to parse/unparse your JSON.